openthread/openthread/src/ncp/PROTOCOL.md

 This protocol can be used either unidirectionally or bidirectionally, determined by the behavior of the master and the slave.

-If the the master reads value of `0xFF` for the `HDR` byte, the master should consider the transaction to have failed and try again after 10 milliseconds, retrying up to 200 times.
-After unsuccessfully trying 200 times in a row, the master should take appropriate remedial action (like a NCP hardware reset, or indicating a communication failure to a user interface).
+If the the master notices `PATTERN` is not set correctly, the master should consider the transaction to have failed and try again after 10 milliseconds, retrying up to 200 times.
+After unsuccessfully trying 200 times in a row, the master MAY take appropriate remedial action (like a NCP hardware reset, or indicating a communication failure to a user interface).